Laws of Motion MCQ for NEET

 (c) third and first laws from the second law

-(d) All three laws are independent of each other
+(d) all three laws are mutually independent

 Option c – third and first laws from the second law

-Newton’s second law measures the
+Newton’s second law is used to determine

 (a) acceleration